 My distinguished colleague Gene Del Vecchio sent me some insightful follow-up thoughts to my post last week on advertising.
-Gene’s credentials in this area are much deeper than my own, with more than 30 years of advertising experiencing rising to the level of SVP at the renowned agency Ogilvy and Mather.
-He is an award-winning expert on advertising research, and also a successful author of non-fiction and fiction, including a forthcoming volume called Creating Blockbusters! which I have previewed and endorsed.
+Gene’s credentials in this area are much deeper than my own, with more than thirty years of advertising experiencing rising to the level of SVP at the renowned agency Ogilvy & Mather.
+He is an award-winning expert on advertising research, and also a successful author of non-fiction and fiction books, including the data-driven breakthrough Creating Blockbusters!

-Gene’s point to me was that the distinction between brand and direct response advertising is a label, sometimes artificial and not necessarily useful except by executives managing ad budgets, often on the agency side.
-As simply stated as possible as handed down by legends like David Ogilvy and Leo Burnett — the individuals, not the agencies — all advertising has a single purpose: to sell products.
-Image is nice, awards are nice, clever memories are nice — but if the shirt don’t sell, it’s a cruddy shirt ad.
+Gene’s point was that the distinction between brand and direct response advertising is a label, sometimes artificial and not necessarily useful except by executives managing ad budgets, often on the agency side.
+As simply stated as possible as handed down by legends like David Ogilvy and Leo Burnett—the individuals, not the agencies—all advertising has a single purpose: to sell products.
+Image is nice, awards are nice, clever memories are nice—but if the shirt doesn’t sell, it’s a cruddy shirt ad.

 Gene summarized his point of view as follows: